learn-the-web/topics/javascript-syntax.md

 ## Switches

-Javascript has another control structure that has a similar purpose to the if-statement but allows multiple scenarios.
+JavaScript has another control structure that has a similar purpose to the if-statement but allows multiple scenarios.

 ```js
 var planet = 'Venus';